mrmatho/da-slides/pages/spreadsheets-2.md

 ---
 layout: center
+class: text-center
+zoom: 1.4
 ---

 # Do Now

 Answer in your book

 One task we undertake using spreadsheets is data cleansing.
-Describe what data cleansing is and why it is important. *(Imagine this is a 3 mark question)*
+Describe what data cleansing is and why it is important.

+*(Treat this as a 3 mark question)*

 ---
 layout: li